JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 \note{
-While OnlineStats.jl often does not provide the fastest way to compute the given statistics when all the intermediate data can fit in memory, in many cases you don't really need the absolute best implementation.
+While OnlineStats.jl often does not provide the fastest way to compute the given statistics when all the intermediate data can fit in memory, in many cases you don't really need the absolute best performance.
 However, it may be worth considering other ways to compute statistics if ThreadsX.jl + OnlineStats.jl becomes the bottleneck.
 }

 ## Manual reductions